Rousscot/CARAKIMARCHE/README.md

 - Add/Delete/List the users: This action is for the *admin* only.
 They will have the possibility to get a list of users with a button to delete them.
 They'll also get a button to get to a form in order to add a new user.
 - Add/Delete/List the kinds of contracts: This action is for the *admin* only.
 They will have the possibility to get a list of the kinds of contracts for each categories (life, housing, car) with a button to delete them.
 They'll also get a button to get to a form in order to add a new kind of contract.
 - Add/Delete/List contracts: This action is for the *broker* only.
 They will have the possibility to get a list of theire contracts for each categories (life, housing, car) with a button to delete one.
 They'll also get a button to get to a form in order to add a contract for a user.
+- *Insured* can list their contract and their requests.
+- *Insured* can ask to stop his contract, and can request to subscribe contracts. *Broker* can validate or reject the requests of the insured peoples.

 ## Missing features

+*We had a lot of time issues because of PEPIT* .
+Due to the problems we were facing with our group, we had a lot of works to do to validate the module.

-We did not get the time to implement everything because we got a lot of problem with JAAS.
+Also we got a lot of problem with JAAS with our main machines!
 As soon as we added an url pattern matching our application we got 403 errors everywhere even when the user got the right role.
 Checking the log the user was right, the role was right, the access was granted but we ended up on a 403 error all the time.
+The logs did'nt gave any clue of what happened...

 During our check we found that this error might come from the name of our computer because even if we wrote "localhost:8080" in the url, JNDI used the name of our computer in order to do his lookup.

-In the end we could get it work only by changing of computer with a name without secial characters as `-` or `.`.
+In the end we could get it work only by *changing of computer* with a name without secial characters as `-` or `.`.
 This problem made us lose a lot of time, thus these are the functionality we did not implemented:

-- TODO
+- The broker doesn't have a list of insured, but the list of insured of the agency.
+- There is no notification system used.

 ## How to deploy